simonspa/corryvreckan/src/modules/EventLoaderMuPixTelescope/README.md

 * 1D histogram of the pixel timestamps
 * 1D histogram of the pixel ToT - currently not filled
 * 1D histogram of number of pixels per event
-* 1D histogram with the number of pixels aeveraged over 1k events as function of event number
+* 1D histogram with the number of pixels averaged over 1k events as function of event number

 ### Usage
 ```toml